Kevinr99089/Anddea.Builder/README.md

 # <p align="center"> Welcome to Anddea.Builder🛠️

-# As long as no patch is provided by j-hc for build Extended, this builder will remain archived for as long as necessary.
-Sorry to all Extended users, I don't code, so I can't fix this problem.

 ## <p align="center"> Available apps :
 - YT and YT Music (Arm64-v8a).
 > To use these applications, you need to install [MicroG-RE](https://github.com/WSTxda/MicroG-RE/releases/latest).
 View [applied patches](https://github.com/kevinr99089/Anddea.Builder/blob/main/config.toml).